The Powerpuff Girls (Sennari Interactive games)

-The Powerpuff Girls: Bad Mojo Jojo is a 2000 platform game developed by Sennari Interactive and published by Bay Area Multimedia for the Game Boy Color.
-It is based on Cartoon Network animated series The Powerpuff Girls.

-Bad Mojo Jojo is the first game of a three-game series, which includes The Powerpuff Girls: Paint the Townsville Green and The Powerpuff Girls: Battle HIM.
+The Powerpuff Girls games are a series of three 2D platform game developed by Los Angeles-based studio Sennari Interactive and published by BAM!
+Entertainment for the Game Boy Color.
+They are based on The Powerpuff Girls animated series on Cartoon Network.
+The series includes The Powerpuff Girls: Bad Mojo Jojo, The Powerpuff Girls: Paint the Townsville Green, and The Powerpuff Girls: Battle Him.
 Players can trade character cards across versions when linked together with the Game Boy Color's Game Link Cable accessory.

-Gameplay
+The Powerpuff Girls: Bad Mojo Jojo

 The Powerpuff Girls: Bad Mojo Jojo follows Blossom, the leader of the Powerpuff Girls, as she fights Mojo Jojo and his henchmen.
 Blossom can fly, but only for a short period of time.
 GameSpot cites this as a key problem, as whenever Blossom falls into water, she not only dies, but any progress in collecting required trinkets throughout the level is reset to nothing.

-Reception

 The game was a failure critically.
 IGN gave the game a 5.0, and wrote that, "It really boils down to a game where you fly around and collect icons thrown in different parts of the levels."
 GameSpot rated the game a 3.2 ("bad" rating), and reported, "Even younger players will find the game to be little more than an exercise in frustration."

+The Powerpuff Girls: Paint the Townsville Green

+The Powerpuff Girls: Paint the Townsville Green is the second installment in the trilogy.
+It follows Buttercup battling the Gangreen Gang.
+The game plays very similar to the first one, with Buttercup controlling identically to Blossom.
+The game re-uses the same five level-environments and soundtrack from Bad Mojo Jojo as well.

+Similarly to Bad Mojo Jojo, the game was a failure critically.
+DailyRadar gave the title a 50 out of 100 score, and German review outlet 64Power giving the game a 40 out of 100.